SaiSindhuja197/miyagi/docs/labs/02-build-your-own-copilot/Gettingstarted.md

-# Lab 1 : Verify and Review the values of Azure Resources
+#  Verify and Review the values of Azure Resources

 ### Estimated Duration : 20 minutes